mit-rss/wall_follower/README.md

 ### SSH

-When you're connected to the wifi with the TX2 powered on, you can connect directly to the car from your Docker image.
+When you're connected to the wifi with the TX2 powered on, you can connect directly to the car from your computer.

+If you're using the docker image, we've included some infastructure that makes it easier to connect to the car.
 Open the `docker-compose.yml` and change the `racecar` hostname under the `extra_hosts` field from `127.0.0.1` to your car's IP.
 For example, for car number 100 you would put:

     extra_hosts:
      racecar: 192.168.1.100

-Then restart the docker image.
-This does not require the image to be rebuilt.
+Then restart the docker image (down and up).
 You should be able to ssh into your racecar by simply typing:

     ssh racecar

 The password is ```racecar@mit```.

+If you're not using the docker image you can connect with the same password and this command:

+    ssh racecar@192.168.1.YOUR_CAR_NUMBER

 If you can't connect, make sure you are still on the correct Wi-Fi network.
 To switch back to a local ROS master, just change the hostname back to `127.0.0.1` and restart the image.

-The car is running Ubuntu just like the virtual machine.
+The car is running Ubuntu, which is very similar to the Debian docker image.
 It should be familiar, but poke around to get comfortable with the structure.
 Just like in the simulator, you will often need multiple terminal windows open in order to launch different ros nodes.
 You can do this through the Docker image GUI, but here are a couple ways to do this through ```ssh``` as well: